 Your doctor may sell them at his or her office.
 They often have free samples.
 Tastes vary and you may need to try multiple options before you find one that you like.
 Genepro makes a truly tasteless protein powder that can be added to food.
-Nectar is known for their delicious flavor options.
+Nectar is known for its delicious flavor options.
 Starting with a sample pack is the best way to find a flavor you like.
-Online stores like this one offer sample packs.
+Online stores offer sample packs.

 Protein is a building block required for your muscles, immune system and internal organs to function properly.
 Protein also helps you stay full longer.

 - When you sit down at the table for a meal, eat your protein first, then your veggie and then (if you have room) a complex carbohydrate.

 - Chew slowly – 20 seconds per bite.